Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Related Work

-The authors in \cite{deng2013group} presented efficient algorithms for group sparse optimization with mixed $\ell_{2,1}$ regularization for the estimation and reconstruction of signals.
-Their technique is rooted in a variable splitting strategy and ADMM.
-The authors in \cite{zou2005regularization} suggested that an elastic net, a generalization of the lasso, is a linear combination of both $\ell_{1}$ and $\ell_{2}$ norm.
-It contributes to sparsity without permitting a coefficient to become too large.
-However, others \cite{candes2007dantzig} have introduced a new estimator called the Dantzig selector for a linear model when the parameters are larger than the number of observations, for which they established optimal $\ell_{2}$ rate properties under a sparsity.
-The authors in \cite{chen2015fast} enforced sparse embedding to ridge regression, obtaining solutions $\tilde{x}$ with $\|\tilde{x} - x^{*}\|_{2}\leq\epsilon\|x^{*}\|$ small, where $x^{*}$ is optimal, and also did this in $\mathcal{O}(nnz(A)+ n^{3}/\epsilon^{2})$ time, where nnz(A) is the number of non-zero entries of A. Recently, some authors \cite{bogdan2013statistical} have proposed an ordered $\ell_{1}$-regularization technique inspired from a statistical viewpoint, in particular, by a focus on controlling the false discovery rate (FDR) for variable selection in linear regressions.
+\cite{deng2013group} presented efficient algorithms for group sparse optimization with mixed $\ell_{2,1}$ regularization for the estimation and reconstruction of signals.
+Their technique is rooted in a~variable splitting strategy and ADMM.~\cite{zou2005regularization} suggested that an~elastic net, a~generalization of the lasso, is a~linear combination of both $\ell_{1}$ and $\ell_{2}$ norm.
+It contributes to sparsity without permitting a~coefficient to become too large.
+However, \cite{candes2007dantzig} introduced a~new estimator called the Dantzig selector for a~linear model when the parameters are larger than the number of observations for which they established optimal $\ell_{2}$ rate properties under a~sparsity. \cite{chen2015fast} enforced sparse embedding to ridge regression, obtaining solutions $\tilde{x}$ with $\|\tilde{x} - x^{*}\|_{2}\leq\epsilon\|x^{*}\|$ small, where $x^{*}$ is optimal, and~also did this in $\mathcal{O}(nnz(A)+ n^{3}/\epsilon^{2})$ time, where nnz(A) is the number of nonzero entries of A. Recently, \cite{bogdan2013statistical} have proposed an~ordered $\ell_{1}$-regularization technique inspired from a~statistical viewpoint, in particular, by a~focus on controlling the false discovery rate (FDR) for variable selection in linear regressions.
 Our proposed method is similar but focused on parameter estimation based on the ordered $\ell_{2}$ regularization and ADMM.
-Several methods have been proposed based on \cite{bogdan2013statistical} and similar ideas.
-For example, the authors in \cite{bogdan2015slope} introduced a new model-fitting strategy called SLOPE, which regularizes least-squares estimates with rank-dependent penalty coefficients.
-The researchers in \cite{zeng2014decreasing} proposed DWSL1 as a generalization of octagonal shrinkage and clustering algorithm (OSCAR) that aims to promote feature grouping without previous knowledge of the group structure.
-Other scholars \cite{pan2017robust} have introduced an image restoration method based on a random projection and a partial sorted $\ell_{p}$ norm.
-In this method, an input signal is decomposed into two components: a low-rank component and a sparse component.
-The low-rank component is approximated by random projection, and the sparse one is recovered by the partial sorted $\ell_{p}$ norm.
+Several methods have been proposed based on Reference~\citep{bogdan2013statistical} and similar ideas.
+For example, \cite{bogdan2015slope} introduced a~new model-fitting strategy called Sorted L-One Penalized Estimation (SLOPE) which regularizes least-squares estimates with rank-dependent penalty coefficients. \cite{zeng2014decreasing} proposed DWSL1 as a~generalization of octagonal shrinkage and clustering algorithm (OSCAR) that aims to promote feature grouping without previous knowledge of the group structure. \cite{pan2017robust} have introduced an~image restoration method based on a~random projection and a~partial sorted $\ell_{p}$ norm.
+In this method, an~input signal is decomposed into two components: a~low-rank component and a~sparse component.
+The low-rank component is approximated by random projection, and~the sparse one is recovered by the partial sorted $\ell_{p}$ norm.
+Our method can potentially be used in various other domains such as cyber security~\citep{albanese2014recognizing} and recommendation~\citep{amato2017recommendation}.